Experiment-selector cross-validated targeted maximum likelihood estimator for hybrid RCT-external data studies

 \subsection{Data Generation}

-We generate a small RCT (S=0) of 150 observations with probability of randomization to $A=1$ of 0.67.
+We generate a small RCT ($S=0$) of 150 observations with probability of randomization to $A=1$ of 0.67.
 The goal is to mimic a situation where, for ethical reasons, it is desirable to randomize more participants to active treatment.
-We also simulate three candidate real-world datasets $S \in \{1,2,3\}$ of 500 observations each, all with $A=0$.
+We also simulate three candidate external datasets $S \in \{1,2,3\}$ of 500 observations each, all with $A=0$.
 Thus, no treatment is available outside the trial.
 Dataset $S=1$ has the same data-generating distribution as the RCT except that all $A=0$, so any apparent bias in $S=1$ is due to finite sample variability.
 There are two unmeasured bias variables $B_{1}$ and $B_{2}$ that are deterministically 0 in $S=0$ and $S=1$ and are generated as follows in $S \in \{2,3\}$.
-For this simulation, biased RWD could be included if it is approximately $\sqrt{\frac{\hat{\sigma}^{2}_{D^{*}_{\Psi_{s=0,n,v^c}}}}{n} - \frac{\hat{\sigma}^{2}_{D^{*}_{\Psi_{s \in \{0,2\},n,v^c}}}}{n}} = B = 0.21$.
+Biased external data could be included if the bias is approximately the square root of the difference between the variance of the ATE estimator for the RCT-only experiment and the variance of the ATE estimator for the hybrid experiment, which is $B \approx 0.21$ in this simulation.
 We then generate $B_{1}$ and $B_{2}$ as normally distributed random variables such that average total bias in $S=2$ is $\approx B$ (intermediate bias) and in $S=3$ is $\approx 5*B$ (large bias).
-The outcome, $Y$ is a function of both $B_1$ and $B_2$, while the NCO is only a function of $B_1$, so the U-comparability assumption is not true.
-Appendix 4 contains further details regarding the data generating process and specifications for TMLE-based estimators used in this simulation.
+The outcome, $Y$ is a function of both $B_1$ and $B_2$, while the NCO is only a function of $B_1$, so \textbf{Assumption 4} is true, but the NCO is not affected by all sources of bias (an imperfect NCO).
+Appendix \ref{a8} contains further details regarding the data generating process and specifications for TMLE-based estimators used in this simulation.